nomi-labs/nomi/README.md

 # Nomi

-> AI for Everyone — Personal intelligence that knows you.
+> **AI for Everyone — Personal intelligence that truly knows you.**

-Nomi is an AI ecosystem built around one belief: every person deserves an AI that truly knows them.
+Nomi is an AI ecosystem built around one belief:

+**Every person deserves a personal AI that understands them.**

 Not a chatbot that resets every conversation.
 Not a generic assistant.

-A personal AI that remembers, learns, and grows with you over time.
+But an intelligence that **remembers, learns, and grows with you over time.**

 ---

+# Vision

+The future of AI is not one super-intelligence.

+It is **billions of personal intelligences — one for every human.**

+An AI that understands your life, remembers your context, and evolves with you.

+Today's assistants forget everything.
+Every conversation starts from zero.

+We believe AI should be different.

+A personal AI should:

+* remember what matters to you
+* understand your goals and habits
+* learn from your decisions
+* become more useful over time

+AI should not be something you occasionally ask questions to.

+It should be **an intelligence that grows with you.**

+**Nomi is building the foundation for that future.**

+---

-## Ecosystem
+# Ecosystem Architecture

-Nomi is composed of three layers.
-Each layer is an independent service with a single responsibility.
+Nomi is designed as a **layered ecosystem**, where each service has a single responsibility.

 ```
 ┌─────────────────────────────────────────┐
 │           nomi-company (future)         │
-│       Organizational AI — Multi-agent   │
+│      Organizational AI — Multi-Agent    │
 ├─────────────────────────────────────────┤
 │               nomi-biseo                │
 │         Personal AI Assistant           │